michaelmior/node-docker-service/README.md

 Restarts a service.

 ### docker-service status \<name\>
-Prints status information as json to the command line.
+Prints status information as JSON to the command line.

 ### docker-service list
 Lists all installed services with their current status.

-### docker-service systemd
-Install a systemd service `dockers` to start services on boot.
-If the service is installed, removes it.

-Use like:

-	systemctl enable dockers@servicename

 Errors
 ------